polarfire-soc/polarfire-soc-video-kit-reference-design/Readme.md

 To generate the standard reference design which is capable of running the majority of bare metal example applications and run Linux&reg; the following flow can be used:

 1. Clone or download the repository
-2. Open Libero v2022.2
+2. Open Libero v2022.3
 3. Open the execute script dialog (CTRL + U)
-4. Execute the "MPFS_SEV_KIT_REFERENCE_DESIGN.tcl" script
+4. Execute the "MPFS_VIDEO_KIT_REFERENCE_DESIGN.tcl" script
 5. Configure the design if required
 6. Run the Libero SoC design flow to program a device